sjsimps/Illusion/README.md

 set of images in real time.
 The frequency spectrum and amplitude of the recorded sound are analyzed in order to shift the colors of the image.
+Check out [this video](https://www.youtube.com/watch?v=PFm4s1jQ70A) to see how it works.

 ##Usage: